R2Northstar/NorthstarWiki/docs/installing-northstar/troubleshooting.md

 The current solution to this is signing out of the EA App, then _without signing back into the EA App_, open **Vanilla** Titanfall 2.
 This should prompt EA App to pop up and ask you to sign in again, sign in on that prompt.
 Close Vanilla Titanfall 2 and open **Northstar**, and the error should be fixed.

+Another common issue that can cause this error is when Steam and EA accounts aren't properly linked (Note: this only applies if you own Titanfall 2 on Steam).
+To check if this is the case, you can check if you see Titanfall 2 in your library on the EA App (yes, even if you own it on Steam).
+If you see it, then try the other solutions again.
+If you don't see it, follow [EA's official guide on linking Steam and EA accounts](https://help.ea.com/en/help/pc/link-ea-and-steam/).

+This error can also appear if you are pirating the game, which we neither condone nor support as stated [here](../faq.md#faq-piracy)

-If that solution doesn't work, you can try logging out of the EA App, closing all EA related proccesses (including background ones) using task manager.
+If none of the previous solutions apply, you can try logging out of the EA App, closing all EA related proccesses (including background ones) using task manager.
 After this, manually reopen the EA App, log in, and try to launch Northstar again.
 (If you don't know how to use task manager, press `"ctrl + alt + delete"`, select Task Manager, and hit `"More Info"` on the bottom right.
 If you can't see more info, then you've already clicked it before and don't need to do it again.
 After this, when you right click on a process it will open a small pop up with`"End Task"`as an option, which is what you want to use).

-This error can also appear if you are pirating the game, which we neither condone nor support as stated [here](../faq.md#faq-piracy)

 ## Disable EA App overlay <a href="#ea-overlay" id="ea-overlay"></a>